nubranger/currency-converter/README.md

 ![Example screenshot](./img/1.jpg)

-* Or in the application root folder run command(if maven is installed).
+* Or in the application root folder run command(if maven is installed):

 ```
  mvn package